novakklemen/d365fo_git_repo_template/README.md

 ### Adding new models to Git repository

 All new models will be created in **<drive>:\AOSService\PackagesLocalDirectory**.
-After you have create the model, please close Visual Studio and move the model to **Metadata* folder.
+After you have created the model, please close Visual Studio and move the model to **Metadata* folder.

-> NOTE: You need to run the `.\AOS_CreateMetadataSymbolicLinks.ps1` to create symbolic links again.
+> NOTE: To create symbolic links again, you need to run the `.\AOS_CreateMetadataSymbolicLinks.ps1`.

+### Using scripts with Unified Development Environment (UDE)

+Both scripts detect the D365FO package's local folder, but with UDE environments, you have a custom metadata folder, which is set through the `'Visual Studio > Dynamics 365 Extension > Configure Metadata'` in setting `'Folder for your own custom metadata'`.
+To create a symbolic link, use `.\AOS_CreateMetadataSymbolicLinks.ps1 -PackagesLocalFolder "C:\CustomAOS\PackagesLocalDirectory"`.

+> NOTE: To remove use the same parameter with script `.\AOS_RemoveMetadataSymbolicLinks.ps1 -PackagesLocalFolder "C:\CustomAOS\PackagesLocalDirectory"`.

 ## Folder structure